 Who should NOT buy this basketball shoe from Nike

-The Nike Cosmic Unity 2 is described to be narrow, so it's definitely not for those with wider feet.
-These players are better off with shoes that are made for bigger guys like the Nike LeBron 19.
+The Nike Cosmic Unity 2 is narrow, so we definitely do not suggest this for those with wider feet.
+These players are better off with shoes that are made for bigger guys like the Nike Ja 1.

-Those who want more support can also go for the LeBron 19, but the Nike LeBron Soldier 14 is an even better pick.
+Those who want more support can also go for the Ja 1, but the Nike LeBron 20 is an even better pick.

 Those who do not want to spend a lot to break in their shoes are better served by the Nike KD 15.
-This basketball shoe is said to require very little to no break-in time.
+This basketball shoe requires very little to no break-in time.

 Bite that you can rely on

-According to an expert, the outsole still has to be warmed up or broken in "just a tiny bit" before traction becomes "really really good" and "almost top-tier."
-He shares further that on clean courts, the bite is "absolutely amazing."
-Another expert considers traction as the Nike Cosmic Unity 2's best feature.
+Upon our wear tests, we discovered that the outsole still has to be warmed up or broken in just a tiny bit before traction becomes really really good and almost top-tier.
+On clean courts, though, the bite is absolutely amazing.

 Be mindful of dust, though

-On dirtier courts, traction is still dependable; however, experts say that there is still a need for a few quick and easy wipes if consistency is desired.
+On dirtier courts, traction is still dependable; however, we found that there is still a need for a few quick and easy wipes if consistency is desired.

 You MAY take the Nike Cosmic Unity 2 outdoors

-An expert says that while the Nike Cosmic Unity 2 is "not the best option" for outdoor usage, it still "won't be a terrible choice."
-The materials are durable enough to take occasional beatings on harsher outdoor courts.
+While we think that the Nike Cosmic Unity 2 is not the best option for outdoor usage, it still won't be a terrible choice.
+We attest that the materials are durable enough to take occasional beatings on harsher outdoor courts.

 Heel-to-toe transition is smooth

-An expert observes that his every step is very smooth because of the nice curve shape on both the rear and front ends of the shoe.
-"Not super clunky or anything," he says of the Cosmic Unity 2's overall structure.
+We observed that our every step was very smooth because of the nice curved shape on both the rear and front ends of the shoe.
+The overall structure of the Cosmic Unity 2 is not super clunky.

 A good combo of court feel and bounce

-An expert points to the cushioning system as one of the highlights of the Nike Cosmic Unity 2, saying that it is actually "pretty bouncy."
-But the shoe is not just about energy return.
-Another avid reviewer shares that while the energized Zoom is the "star of the show," the foam carrier is "a great supporting act."
-To be more specific, he says that the Zoom is responsible for "a ton of responsive cushion" but the carrier foam makes the experience better through its role in "retaining a ton of court feel."
+While we consider that the energized Zoom is the star of the show, the foam carrier is a great supporting act.
+To be more specific, Zoom is responsible for a ton of responsive cushion but the carrier foam makes the experience better through its role in retaining a ton of court feel.

-A player shares that the Nike Cosmic Unity 2 has a drop-in insole that delivers "great step-in comfort" and "a lot of compression."
+The Nike Cosmic Unity 2 has a drop-in insole that delivers great step-in comfort and a lot of compression during our games.
 This makes wearing the shoe such a comfortable experience.
-This add-on feature also protects the wearer from impact during landings and hard strikes.
+This add-on feature also protects us from impact during our landings and hard strikes.

 Cosmic Unity 2: Quality and comfort

-Though it's a little stiff initially, an avid reviewer says that the upper feels "very very soft" and "super comfortable" once the shoe is broken in.
-He adds that the feel of the materials is not cheap at all.
-"The quality is absolutely amazing," he says.
+Though it's a little stiff initially, we feel that the upper is very very soft and super comfortable once we break in the shoe.
+Also, the feel of the materials is not cheap at all.
+We actually consider its quality to be absolutely amazing.

 Feel light with the Cosmic Unity 2